AndyCross/openai-assistant-helper/README.md

 # OpenAI Assistant Manager

 A command-line tool for managing OpenAI assistants and generating tips using their knowledge base.
-This tool allows you to create assistants, upload files (individually or in bulk), and generate tips based on the assistant's knowledge.
+This tool allows you to create assistants, manage vector stores, upload files (individually or in bulk), and generate tips based on the assistant's knowledge.

 ## Installation